moj-analytical-services/pydbtools/README.md

 - To query a datetime or timestamp column in Athena you need to specify that your value is a timestamp e.g. `SELECT * FROM db.table WHERE datetime_col > timestamp '2018-12-31 23:59:59'`
 - Note dates and datetimes formatting used above.
 See more specifics around date and datetimes [here](https://prestodb.io/docs/current/functions/datetime.html)
 - To specify a string in the sql query always use '' not "".
 Using ""'s means that you are referencing a database, table or col, etc.
+- If you are working in an environment where you cannot change the default AWS region environment variables you can set `AWS_ATHENA_QUERY_REGION` which will override these

 See changelog for release changes.